pkuzzy/pkuzzy.github.io/index.md

   - National Scholarship, 2016

 # Services
-- As a reviewer of AAAI, ACL, TACL, NLPCC, etc.
+- As a reviewer of AAAI, ACL, TACL, ECML, NLPCC, etc.
 - Teach assistant for "Intro. to Natural Language Processing", "Foundations of Computer Application"